Magisk-Modules-Repo/movecert/README.md

 ## Description
 Moves certificates from the user certificate store to the system store.
 Also removes the *Network may be monitored* warning.

+If you use AdGuard, you probably want to use [adguardcert](https://github.com/AdguardTeam/adguardcert) instead.

 ## Changelog
 v1.9
 * Dynamically determine correct SELinux context for cert from device itself.